The Voice Behind the Words: Quantifying Intersectional Bias in SpeechLLMs: Experiments

 \subsection{Preliminary Checks}

 To test whether the SpeechLLMs can explicitly recognise speaker demographics, we prompt all three models to identify the accent and perceived gender of the speaker on a balanced subset of 180~recordings (30~per accent, equal male/female split).
 Overall accent identification accuracy is 19.4\% (35/180), only marginally above the six-class chance level of 16.7\%.
 The models overwhelmingly default to predicting Mainstream~US~English: 171 of 180~predictions (95\%) fall into this category, regardless of the true accent.
 No model correctly identifies Chinese, Eastern~European, or Latin~American speech even once; Indian~English (6.7\%) and Southern~British~English (10.0\%) are recognised only sporadically.
-US~English is trivially correct at 100\% because it matches the default prediction.

 Per-model accuracy differs substantially (Fig.~\ref{fig:reverse-id}).
 LFM2-Audio performs at chance on both accent (16.7\%) and gender (50.0\%).
 OmniVinci matches chance on accent (16.7\%) but achieves 78.3\% on gender.
-Qwen3-Omni performs best overall, reaching 25.0\% on accent and 98.3\% on gender, suggesting it encodes gender cues more reliably than accent information.
-These results indicate that any accent-dependent differences in response quality cannot be attributed to an explicit demographic-classification step, pointing instead to implicit bias.

-\textbf{Transcription quality.} We also prompt each SpeechLLM to transcribe the audio input and compute WER against the ground-truth text (Table~\ref{tab:wer-accent}) after cleaning the responses.
+Qwen3-Omni performs best overall, reaching 25.0\% on accent and 98.3\% on gender, suggesting it encodes gender cues more reliably than accent information. \textbf{Transcription quality.} We also prompt each SpeechLLM to transcribe the audio input and compute WER against the ground-truth text (Table~\ref{tab:wer-accent}) after cleaning the responses.
 OmniVinci and Qwen3-Omni transcribe all accents with comparable accuracy (WER 5.8--9.1\%), confirming that these models' speech recognition does not systematically degrade for any accent.
 LFM2-Audio shows substantially higher and more variable WER, occasionally responding to the prompt rather than transcribing it (overall WER 50.1\%).
 Naturalness MOS prediction using UTMOS~\cite{saeki22c_interspeech} and WER using Whisper~\cite{radford2023whisper} (\texttt{small}) also show no significant differences across accents or gender.